 Please bring two forms of ID when you come to collect your item: one with proof of address and one with a photograph.

-We have a number of procedures in place to limit the risk to borrowers, volunteers, and staff from COVID-19.
+- We have a number of procedures in place to limit the risk to borrowers, volunteers, and staff from COVID-19.
 We have been adapting as lockdown guidelines and restrictions have changed across the past year!

 - We are encouraging all borrowers to pay online before coming to collect an item so that we can reduce the need for long periods of interaction in the shop.

-- Our volunteers and staff are all requested to wear a facemask inside the shop (gloves are provided too – it is their choice whether to wear them.
+- Our volunteers and staff are all requested to wear a facemask inside the shop (gloves are provided too – it is their choice whether to wear those).